Why the delta variant is both more potent and more contagious

 The delta variant, first detected in a domestic patient on April 20, is now the main COVID-19 variant in many parts of Japan.

-Classified as one of four variants of concern by the World Health Organization, the spread of the delta variant has quickly outpaced other strains in Japan and is now estimated to account for 95% of all cases in Tokyo, the government’s advisory panel said this week.
+Classified as one of four variants of concern by the World Health Organization, the delta variant has quickly outpaced other strains in Japan and is now estimated to account for 95% of all cases in Tokyo, the government’s advisory panel said this week.

 The U.S. Centers for Disease Control and Prevention believes it is as transmissible as chickenpox and about twice as contagious as the previous variants.